 - When will I get my first paycheck?

 And don’t be afraid to ask for references if you're not sure if the company is legitimate.
 Request a list of other employees or contractors.
 If the company isn't willing to provide references (names, email addresses, and phone numbers), be skeptical of the opportunity.

 - Know the common scams.
 Some industries are more likely than others to offer real opportunities for at-home work.
 Many legitimate employers utilize home workers to take orders over the phone or as customer service representatives.
 But other job offers, like envelope stuffing, at-home assembly work, medical or claims processing, and refund recovery, are commonly used by scammers.
 Additionally, be on the lookout for scams that request that the applicant or employee accept payment to his or her own bank account and then wire money on behalf of the company.
 Almost always, the money the victims are transferring is stolen, and therefore, the victims are committing theft and wire fraud.

 Finally, as a rule of thumb, avoid offers that seem too good to be true.
-If you think you’ve been targeted by a job scam, you can submit complaints to the Georgia Department of Law’s Consumer Protection Division.
+If you think you’ve been targeted by a job scam, you can submit complaints to the Georgia Attorney General’s Consumer Protection Division.